framework-one/framework-one.github.io/source/documentation/4.1/developing-applications.markdown

 * `subsystems` - An optional struct of structs containing per-subsystem configuration data.
 Each key in the top-level struct is named for a subsystem.
 The contents of the nested structs can be anything you want for your subsystems.
 Retrieved by calling `getSubsystemConfig()`.
 Currently the only keys used by FW/1 are `baseURL` and `diConfig` which can be used to configure per-subsystem values.
 * `home` - The default action when it is not specified in the URL or form post.
 By default, this is `defaultSection`.`defaultItem`.
 If you specify `home`, you are overriding (and hiding) `defaultSection` but not `defaultItem`.
 If `usingSubsystem` is `true`, the default for `home` is `"home:main.default"`, i.e., `defaultSubsystem & subsystemDelimiter & defaultSection & '.' & defaultItem`.
 * `error` - The action to use if an exception occurs.
 By default this is `defaultSection.error`.
+* `missingview` - If specified, the action to use if a `FW1.viewNotFound` exception occurs.
+This allows you to override the default exception handling for a missing view, as another alternative for handling missing views. _New in 4.1._
 * `reload` - The URL variable used to force FW/1 to reload its application cache and re-execute `setupApplication()`.
 * `password` - The value of the reload URL variable that must be specified, e.g., `?reload=true` is the default but you could specify `reload = 'refresh', password = 'fw1'` and then specifying `?refresh=fw1` would cause a reload.
 * `reloadApplicationOnEveryRequest` - If this is set to `true` then FW/1 behaves as if you specified the `reload` URL variable on every request, i.e., at the start of each request, the controller/service cache is cleared and `setupApplication()` is executed.